lllangWV/ParquetDB/joss/paper.md

 Conversely, traditional database management systems offer robust encoding, indexing, and querying capabilities out of the box.
 Relational databases, for instance, enforce structured schemas that ensure data integrity but introduce complexities when the data model evolves over time.
 Non-relational databases, such as document-oriented or key-value stores, are more flexible but risk data inconsistency and can become cumbersome to optimize for performance[@singh15TypesDatabases2024].
 Many of these solutions require dedicated servers or intricate configurations, increasing overhead for lightweight experimentation.
 Moreover, the underlying architectures—whether row-based or reliant on specialized storage engines—can exhibit performance bottlenecks when handling unstructured or semi-structured data at scale.

 ParquetDB is intended to be a “medium ware” solution that sits between these two paradigms.
-Built in Python and leveraging the Parquet columnar format, ParquetDB combines the efficiency of column-based data storage with the accessibility of file-based approaches.
+Built in Python, ParquetDB leverages the Parquet columnar format, which means it stores similarly-typed data together in column chunks called row-groups.
+ParquetDB combines the efficiency of columnar data storage with the accessibility of file-based approaches.
 Columnar storage significantly improves compression and read performance by grouping similar data together, reducing the cost of both serialization and deserialization.
 Parquet also preserves rich metadata at the table and column levels, enabling advanced features such as schema enforcement and automated indexing without the overhead typically associated with full-fledged database engines.
 By integrating these capabilities into a lightweight, serverless architecture, ParquetDB mitigates the complexities of evolving data models, which can pose challenges in rigid relational systems or loosely structured NoSQL stores.

 # Features